xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - how do you choose the anchor boxes and people used to just choose them by hand.
 Maybe five or ten anchor box shapes that spans a variety  of shapes that cover the types of objects you seem to detect frequently.
   - You may also use a k-means algorithm on your dataset to specify that.
 - Anchor boxes allows your algorithm to specialize, means in our case to easily detect wider images or taller ones.
+- But anchor boxes can't handle two objects have similar shape or you have two anchor boxes but three objects in the same grid cell.

 ### YOLO Algorithm